nielsvth/PIconnect/README.rst

    "**.interpolated_values**
    (starttime, endtime, interval, filter_expression='')", "*Method*", "Return Dataframe of interpolated values for Tags in TagList, between starttime and endtime"
    "**.recorded_values**
-   (starttime, endtime, filter_expression='', AFBoundaryType=BoundaryType.INTERPOLATED)", "*Method*", "Return dictionary of Dataframes of recorded values for Tags in TagList, between starttime and endtime"
+   (starttime, endtime, filter_expression='', AFBoundaryType=BoundaryType.Interpolated)", "*Method*", "Return dictionary of Dataframes of recorded values for Tags in TagList, between starttime and endtime"
    "**.summary**
-   (starttime, endtime, summary_types, calculation_basis=CalculationBasis.TIME_WEIGHTED, time_type=TimestampCalculation.AUTO)", "*Method*", "Return specified summary measure(s) for Tags in Taglist
+   (starttime, endtime, summary_types, calculation_basis=CalculationBasis.TimeWeighted, time_type=TimestampCalculation.Auto)", "*Method*", "Return specified summary measure(s) for Tags in Taglist

-        Summary_types are defined as integers separated by '|'
+        Summary_types are defined as SummaryType objects separated by '|'
-        fe: to extract min and max >> event.summary(['tag_x'], dataserver, 4|8)" "**.summaries**
+        fe: to extract min and max >> event.summary(['tag_x'], dataserver, SummaryType.Minimum|SummaryType.Maximum)" Do not forget to import the SummaryType object from PIconnect.PIConsts "**.summaries**
-   (starttime, endtime, interval, summary_types, calculation_basis=CalculationBasis.TIME_WEIGHTED, time_type=TimestampCalculation.AUTO)", "*Method*", "Return one or more summary values for Tags in Taglist, for each interval within a time range"
+   (starttime, endtime, interval, summary_types, calculation_basis=CalculationBasis.TimeWeighted, time_type=TimestampCalculation.Auto)", "*Method*", "Return one or more summary values for Tags in Taglist, for each interval within a time range"
    "**filtered_summaries**
-   (self, starttime, endtime, interval,summary_types, filter_expression, calculation_basis=CalculationBasis.EVENT_WEIGHTED, time_type=TimestampCalculation.AUTO, AFfilter_evaluation=ExpressionSampleType.EXPRESSION_RECORDED_VALUES, filter_interval=None)", "*Method*", "Return one or more summary values for Tags in Taglist, (Optional: for each interval) that meet the filter criteria"
+   (self, starttime, endtime, interval,summary_types, filter_expression, calculation_basis=CalculationBasis.EventWeighted, time_type=TimestampCalculation.Auto, AFfilter_evaluation=ExpressionSampleType.ExpressionRecordedValues, filter_interval=None)", "*Method*", "Return one or more summary values for Tags in Taglist, (Optional: for each interval) that meet the filter criteria"

 .. csv-table:: PIAFDatabase